7 Tips for effective employee performance reviews

 Performance reviews can set the tone for employee-employer relations for the rest of the year.
 Done poorly, reviews can become punitive.
 Done well, reviews can be pathways toward further employee excellence.

-So let’s look at seven key ways to run a more effective employee performance review:
+So let’s look at seven key tips for running a more effective employee performance review:

 Performance reviews should, at a macro level, be identical in their format and cadence.
 Many companies use a 360 feedback process every 9-12 months, for example.